-However, actions were taken, resulting in an update by the Bank, as the Parent Company, of its macroeconomic scenarios to include the effects of the pandemic within ECL estimates.
+However, actions were taken, resulting in an update by the Bank of its macroeconomic scenarios to include the effects of the pandemic within ECL estimates.
 To this end, as at June 30, 2020 the Bank updated the macroeconomic scenarios provided by Moody's rating agency.
 These scenarios are constructed considering the evolution of the unemployment rate and the High Yield Spread in the context of a pandemic whose negative effects are estimated to continue for the period 2020--2022 until the situation returns normal in the following years.
 The updating of the scenarios also led to a worsening of the baseline scenario, which shifted towards a recessionary trend compatible with the severity of the macroeconomic situation following the Covid-19 pandemic.
 Based on this evidence, it was not considered necessary to change the weights attributed to each individual scenario, which therefore remained the same as initially attributed (40% for the Baseline scenario, 30% for the High Growth scenario and 30% for the Mild Recession scenario).

 At December 31, 2020, in order to quantify the impact of Covid-19, the Bank carried out a sensitivity analysis of the Expected Credit Loss calculation using the PD and LGD curves that take into account the effects of the pandemic, and the PD and LGD curves reported at December 31, 2019 and therefore not affected by it.
-The analysis showed a greater impact due to the updating of macroeconomic scenarios amounting to approximately €428 thousand.
-However, this analysis does not take into account the impact on the specific corrections as, by their nature, it is difficult to estimate the quantification of the greater impact due to the pandemic.